ChenSysu/homepage/about.md

 * chenww26@mail2.sysu.edu.cn, twogreat.chen@gmail.com

 ## Publications
+* **Weiwei Chen.
+Guaranteeing Admissibility of Abstract Argumentation Frameworks with Rationality and Feasibility Constraints.** *Journal of Logic and Computation*, forthcoming.

 * **Xiaolong Liu and Weiwei Chen.
 Solid Semantics and Extension Aggregation Using Quota Rules under Integrity Constraints (Extended Abstract).** In *Proceedings of the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS-2021)*, May, 2021. ([BibTex]({{ site.url }}/bib/LiuChenAAMAS.bib))

 * **Weiwei Chen.
 Aggregation of Support-Relations of Bipolar Argumentation Frameworks (Extended Abstract).** In *Proceedings of the 19th International Conference on Autonomous Agents and Multiagent Systems (AAMAS-2020)*, May, 2020. ([BibTex]({{ site.url }}/bib/ChenAAMAS.bib), [Paper]({{ site.url }}/papers/ChenAAMAS2020.pdf))